Eschatologue/CM_wiki/docs/spells/9th-level.md

 **Components:** V, S, M (a sprinkle of holy water and diamonds worth at least 25,000 gp, which the spell consumes)
 **Duration:** Instantaneous

 You touch a creature that has been dead for no longer than 200 years and that died for any reason except old age.
-If the creature's soul is free and willing, the creature is restored to life with all its hit points.
+If the creature's soul is free and willing, the creature is restored to life with all its Hit Points.

 This spell closes all wounds, neutralizes any poison, cures all diseases, and lifts any curses affecting the creature when it died.
 The spell replaces damaged or missing organs and limbs.
 If the creature was undead, it is restored to its non-undead form.